 Living in a camper van is not only a great way to travel but also a way to save money by not paying rent.
 Why pay that $1,500 dollars in rent when you could live in your own tiny home on wheels?
 However, some van lifers are surprised to find out, once their travels begin, that van life isn’t as cheap as they thought it would be.

-It was only after the first 6 months of van life that we finally understood how to bring our expenses under control.
-Now, we spend considerably less during our travels and can confidently say that we spend less than when we did living in our apartment.
+Only after the first six months of van life did we finally understand how to control our expenses.
+Now, we spend considerably less during our travels and can confidently say we pay less than when living in our apartment.

-In this post, we share 13 money saving tips when traveling in a camper van and offer actionable steps you can take to lower your monthly expenses.
-So if you’re ready, let’s dive into it.
+In this post, we share 13 money-saving tips when traveling in a camper van and offer actionable steps you can take to lower your monthly expenses.

 1. Use Google To Locate Cheap Gas Stations

-Depending on how much you drive, the money you will spend on gas (or diesel) can be your largest expense during van life.
-So knowing how to locate the cheapest gas stations near you can easily save you $1,000 a year.
+Depending on how much you drive, the money you will spend on gas (or diesel) can be your most significant expense during van life.
+So, knowing how to locate the cheapest gas stations near you can easily save you $1,000 a year.

-While we all know that gas prices vary between states (e.g. Texas vs. California), but did you also realize that prices can also differ dramatically in your direct vicinity?
-Sometimes, if you’re willing to just drive off the highway for a couple miles, you can find significantly lower gas prices.
+While we all know that gas prices vary between states (e.g., Texas vs. California), did you also realize that prices can also differ dramatically in your direct vicinity?
+Sometimes, if you’re willing to drive off the highway for a couple of miles, you can find significantly lower gas prices.

-In the picture below, you can see how the two Chevron gas stations on the main highway charge $3.90 per gallon.
+The picture below shows how the two Chevron gas stations on the main highway charge $3.90 per gallon.
 But the Chevron (Avenal) station just south of the highway only charges $3.26 per gallon.
-That’s a 16.5% difference and a $16 savings on a 25 gallon tank of gas.
+That’s a 16.5% difference and a $16 savings on a 25-gallon gas tank.

 How did we get this information?
-We simply typed “Gas” into the Google Maps app.
-Not only will Google Maps show all the gas stations within a certain area, but they will often display the daily gas price at each station.
+We typed “Gas” into the Google Maps app.
+Google Maps will show all the gas stations within a specific area and often display the daily gas price at each station.

 It pays to be loyal to certain brands.
 And the more you spend with one gas station, the more you can save during van life.
 That’s why we recommend two of our favorite fuel rewards programs below.

 Shell Fuel Rewards: We love this program because the more you fuel up at Shell gas stations, the more you save (up to $.05 per gallon).
-But the program really shines and provides greater fuel discounts if you shop at certain grocery stores (like Fred Meyer & Kroger).
-Visit the fuel rewards website for more information.
-Also, if you use T-Mobile, signing up for T-Mobile Tuesdays can save you an additional 10 cents per gallon.
+But the program really shines and provides more significant fuel discounts if you shop at certain grocery stores (like Fred Meyer & Kroger).

-For most places, we use credit cards to make our purchases.
-But gas stations are one of the few places remaining that offer discounts when paying in cash.
-These discounts are often for 10 cents per gallon, which translates to a 3-4% savings.
+In most places, we use credit cards to make our purchases.
+But gas stations are one of the few places that offer discounts when paying in cash.
+These discounts are often for 10 cents per gallon, translating to 3-4% savings.

-Each of the above three gas station savings tips may only save you a few dollars by themselves, but the real savings occurs when you combine these tips together.
-If you use the Google Maps app to locate a cheap gas station that you have a fuel rewards membership with, and use cash to pay for the gas, AND shop at strategic grocery stores that partner with you rewards program, the savings really start to add up.
+Gas Station Conclusion: Each of the above three gas station savings tips may only save you a few dollars by themselves, but the real savings occur when you combine these tips together.
+If you use the Google Maps app to locate a cheap gas station that you have a fuel rewards membership with and use cash to pay for the gas, AND shop at strategic grocery stores that partner with your rewards program, the savings really start to add up.

 4. Learn To Cook Simple, Tasty Meals

-It’s no secret that cooking in your camper van can save you a substantial amount of money compared to eating out.
-Even grabbing a cheap burger at McDonald’s will cost you close to $10 per person.
+It’s no secret that cooking in your camper van can save you more money than eating out.
+Even grabbing a cheap burger at McDonald’s will cost nearly $10 per person.

 That’s why learning how to cook quick & simple, yet delicious, meals can really help to save substantial amounts of money during van life.
 Whether it’s throwing together a scrambled egg sandwich, diced vegetable burrito, or even a simple bowl of ramen with an egg and lettuce, having a few ‘go to’ meals that are quick to make when you’re tired can help prevent you from eating out when it isn’t necessary.

 Leftovers can then be placed in storage containers and placed in the fridge for a later time.
-This becomes especially useful when it’s a driving day and you don’t want to waste time cooking from scratch.
-Instead of pulling into a fast food restaurant for a quick lunch, just heat up the leftovers instead.
-There isn’t much different in time between eating out and eating leftovers.
+This becomes especially useful when it’s a driving day, and you don’t want to waste time cooking from scratch.
+Instead of pulling into a fast food restaurant for a quick lunch, heat up the leftovers instead.
+There isn’t much difference in time between eating out and eating a portion of leftovers.

-We use these convenient collapsible silicone food containers and use them almost daily to store leftovers.
-We love that their collapsible because they can easily store away when not needed.
-Unfortunately, the silicone does stain when storing certain stews and curries, but they’ve been very convenient over the years.
+We use these convenient collapsible silicone food containers almost daily to store leftovers.
+We love that they are collapsible because they can easily be stored away when not needed.
+Unfortunately, the silicone stains when keeping certain stews and curries, but they’ve been very convenient.

 6. Bring Leftover Containers When Eating Out

-Before you send us an email to tell us how uncool it is bring food containers to a restaurant, trust us, we know it.
-But we don’t care because we’ve seen first-hand how much time and money taking home leftovers has saved us over the years.
+Before you email us to tell us how uncool it is to bring food containers to a restaurant, trust us, we know it.
+But we don’t care because we’ve seen first-hand how much time and money taking home leftovers has saved us.

-You don’t need reminding on how big American portions at restaurants can be.
-And before bringing our Tupperware, we used to either over-stuff ourselves to finish our plates or simply waste the food by leaving it on the plate.
-Now, even if we have a half eaten sandwich and few sticks of fries leftover, you can be sure that we’re bringing the leftovers back to our van.
+You don’t need to be reminded of how big American restaurant portions are.
+Before bringing our Tupperware, we used to either over-stuff ourselves to finish our plates or waste the food by leaving it on the plate.
+Now, even if we have a half-eaten sandwich and a few sticks of fries left over, you can be sure that we’re bringing the leftovers back to our van.

-Fruits, vegetables, cereals, dairy, and meat; these are the primary food groups we focus on when we visit the grocery store.
+Fruits, vegetables, cereals, dairy, and meat are the primary food groups we focus on when we visit the grocery store.
 Almost everything outside this group is considered an extra expense.
 These non-essential items include beer, chips, chocolate bars, trail mix, juices/sodas, etc.

 We purchase from the ‘non-essential’ food group all the time.
-But we are aware by just how much our food bill jumps when we do. $8 for a six pack? $4 for Doritos? $2 for that Cliff Bar?
-It all adds up and it can make the final grocery bill swell from $70 to well over $100.
+But we know just how much our food bill jumps when we do. $8 for a six-pack of beer? $4 for Doritos? $2 for that Cliff Bar?
+It all adds up, and it can make the final grocery bill swell from $70 to well over $100.

-If saving money during van life is important to you, learn to live without many of these non-essential, comfort foods.
-While Yuko still picks up that one chocolate bar everytime we visit the grocery store, we’ve gotten much better at paring down our junk food and alcohol purchases and focusing on buying what we really need.
+If saving money during van life is important, learn to live without many of these non-essential comfort foods.
+While Yuko still picks up that one chocolate bar every time we visit the grocery store, we’ve gotten much better at paring down our junk food and alcohol purchases and focusing on buying what we need.

 If you haven’t already converted your camper van, you can save money by searching online for free van conversion guides and electrical diagrams.
-On our blog, we provide ebooks that show you how you can DIY you own electrical, solar, and plumbing systems.
+Our blog provides free PDFS showing you how you can DIY your own electrical, solar, and plumbing systems.
 They’re 100% free to use without any pesky email signups.

-Our free guides have helped hundreds of van lifers successfully build their dream camper vans.
-While we may earn a commission if you make a purchase, there is no additional cost to you.
+Our free guides have helped hundreds of van lifers build their dream camper vans.
+While we may earn a commission if you make a purchase, there is no additional cost.

-Money spent on campsites and RV parks can be one of your biggest expenses during van life.
-But if you know how to find them, there are lots of free options available that allow you to camp and sleep for free.
+Money spent on campsites and RV parks can be one of your most significant expenses during van life.
+But if you know how to find them, many free options are available that allow you to camp and sleep for free.

-- Official BLM & National Forest Websites – Camping within BLM and National Forest boundaries is almost always free to do.
+- Official BLM & National Forest Websites – Camping within BLM and National Forest boundaries is almost always possible.
 And if you check the official BLM and National Forest websites, you can often find a free camp spot near you using their interactive maps.

 - FreeCampsites.Net – Though the user interface of their website is getting old, there is still lots of great content on their database to help you locate free camping near your location.

-- iOverlander – This is a fantastic app to help you not only locate wild camping locations but also find truck stops and Walmarts that allow overnight van parking.
+- iOverlander – This is a fantastic app to help you locate wild camping locations and find truck stops and Walmarts that allow overnight van parking.

 10. Avoid Popular & Expensive Areas

-Groceries, gas, and restaurants are all more expensive in these places than elsewhere and visiting these areas can quickly eat into your monthly budget.
-Not only that, but free camping can be notoriously more difficult with local police actively looking for and kicking out van dwellers.
+Groceries, gas, and restaurants are more expensive in these places than elsewhere, and visiting these areas can quickly eat into your monthly budget.
+Also, free camping can be notoriously more difficult, with local police actively looking for and kicking out van dwellers.

 Instead, look for similar environments just outside popular tourist towns.
 And if you love the beach, consider heading down to Baja California, which is just a short hop across the border from San Diego.
-We put together a Baja guide for those interested in venturing down into Mexico.
+We compiled a Baja California guide for those interested in venturing into Mexico.

 When we first started van life, we were surprised to learn that one of our largest expenses was at cafes.
-We needed WIFI for work and so we often sought out a local cafe or Starbucks to hunker down for a few hours of work.
+We needed WIFI for work, so we often sought out a local cafe or Starbucks to hunker down for a few hours of work.

-But two coffees and a cinnamon roll every time you visit a cafe adds up.
-In fact, we were spending in excess of $10 for every trip to a coffee shop.
-That’s $100 every month if you go once every three days, which we did.
+But two coffees and a cinnamon roll every time you visit a cafe quickly add up.
+We were spending more than $10 for every trip to a coffee shop.
+That’s $100 monthly if you go once every three days, which we did.

-Several months later, we switched one of our phones to an unlimited data plan and now we’re able to do work more often without visits to the cafes.
-Yes, an unlimited plan will cost you money up front, but we’ve discovered that it gives us a net savings by the end of the month.
-Unfortunately, we do eat a lot less cinnamon rolls as a result.
+Several months later, we switched one of our phones to an unlimited data plan, and now we can do work more often without visiting the cafes.
+Yes, an unlimited plan will cost you money upfront, but we’ve discovered that it gives us net savings by the end of the month.
+Unfortunately, we eat a lot fewer cinnamon rolls as a result.

 Check out our van life internet post for more.

-Not only will you benefit from lower vehicle registration costs, inspection costs, and insurance rates, but you won’t have to pay any state income tax.
+You will benefit from lower vehicle registration costs, inspection costs, and insurance rates, and you won’t have to pay any state income tax.

 For example, if you are a California state resident and earn roughly $50,000 per year, you’d be paying almost $2,000 just in state income tax every year.
-But if you switched your residency to South Dakota, that’s money that stays in your bank account.
+But if you switched your residency to South Dakota, that money stays in your bank account.

 13. Learn How To Maintain Your Camper Van

 Ugh!
-We know, van maintenance isn’t a sexy topic.
-But learning how to conduct proper maintenance and services can help you save a substantial amount of money during van life.
+We know van maintenance isn’t a sexy topic.
+However, learning how to conduct proper maintenance and services can help you save a substantial amount of money during the life of a van.
 Below is a list of easy-to-learn services to keep your van running smoothly.

 - Engine oil inspection